Sunnyside Plantation: Convict laborers and Italian immigrant laborers

 Sweet Hope (Guernica Editions, 2011), a historical novel by Mary Bucci Bush, tells the story of Italian immigrants working on a Mississippi Delta cotton plantation in the early 1900s.
 It is based on the experiences of Bush's grandmother, who worked on the Sunnyside Plantation as a child.

-Sharecroppers and dissolve
+Sharecroppers and dissolution

 By the 1910s, the Italian laborers were replaced by Black sharecroppers.
 In 1920, the plantation was acquired by W.H. and J.C.
 Baird.
 Four years later, it was acquired by the Kansas City Life Insurance Company at an auction.
 In 1935, they leased it to the Arkansas Rural Rehabilitation Corporation.
 The plantation was visited by the Federal Writers' Project in the late 1930s.

 The plantation was finally broken up, as tracts of land were sold to individual buyers from 1941 to 1945, in the midst of World War II.
 Nowadays, only a historical marker reminds residents and visitors of its lost history.